University of Wisconsin System

 The University of Wisconsin System (Note: Since 2023, the system has marketed itself as "Universities of Wisconsin", while leaving its legal name as University of Wisconsin System.) is a state public university system in the U.S. state of Wisconsin.
 It is one of the largest public higher-education systems in the country, enrolling more than 160,000 students each year and employing approximately 41,000 faculty and staff statewide.
 The system is headquartered in the state capital of Madison.

 The University of Wisconsin System comprises two major doctoral research universities, eleven other comprehensive universities, and eight two-year branch campuses.
-At its peak, the system had 14 two-year colleges, of which six have since been shut down.
-When comparing state and local funding per student given to two-year institutions, Wisconsin ranked 4th in the nation in 2023.
-This was in contrast to four-year institutions where Wisconsin ranked 42nd.
+Since 2018, the system has undergone significant restructuring and consolidation of its two-year programs in response to enrollment and budgetary shifts.

 History

 The present-day University of Wisconsin System was created on October 11, 1971, by Chapter 100, Laws of 1971, which combined the former University of Wisconsin and Wisconsin State Universities systems into an enlarged University of Wisconsin System.
 The final legislation passed in May 1974, combining two chapters of the Wisconsin statutes.
 The merger took effect July 9, 1974.